SimonBache/Fusarium_python_scripts/README.md

 fasta_cazymes create a protein fasta files with only protein sequences corresponding to cazymes.

 plot_orthofinder is used to generate a barplot showing the distribution of prthogroups among the assemblies.

+effector_prop_plot is an example R file used to generate a barplot.
+The input file is tabulated table with the names of the contigs in the first column and the proportion of effectors in each contig in the second column.
+The same types of scripts were used for cazymes proportion/gene density/repeat content plots.